 For the filling:

-3, 8 oz. packages cream cheese, softened to room temperature
+4, 8 ounce packages of cream cheese, softened and room temperature

 1 cup sugar